prysmaticlabs/prysm/README.md

 ## Staking ETH: Running a Validator Client

 Once your beacon node is up, the chain will be waiting for you to deposit 3.2 Goerli ETH into the Validator Deposit Contract to activate your validator (discussed in the section below).
 First though, you will need to create a *validator client* to connect to this node in order to stake and participate.
-Each validator represents 3.2 Goerli ETH being staked in the system,  and it is possible to spin up as many as you desire in order to have more at stake in the network.
+Each validator represents 3.2 Goerli ETH being staked in the system,  and it is possible to spin up as many as you desire in order to have more stake in the network.

 ### Activating Your Validator: Depositing 3.2 Goerli ETH

 Using your validator deposit data from the previous step, follow the instructions found on https://alpha.prylabs.net/participate to make a deposit.

 It will take a while for the nodes in the network to process your deposit, but once your node is active, the validator will begin doing its responsibility.
 In your validator client, you will be able to frequently see your validator balance as it goes up over time.
-Note tha, should your node ever go offline for a long period, you'll start gradually losing your deposit until you are removed from the system.
+Note that, should your node ever go offline for a long period, you'll start gradually losing your deposit until you are removed from the system.

 ### Starting the validator with Bazel

-Open another terminal window.
+1. Open another terminal window.
 Enter your Prysm directory and run the validator by issuing the following command:
 ```
 cd prysm
 bazel run //validator